BrownDogGadgets/CrazyCircuits/Circuit-Kits/Modules/2x3-LED-TH-Magnet/README.md

 License: All rights reserved.

 <!--- end title --->
 This is a green LED that can be wired in series with a coin cell battery.
-The extra two pads on the left make it usable with Rewire-compatible magnets.
+The extra two pads on the left make it usable with Crazy-compatible magnets.

 ### Bill of Materials